luoyily/ReMajiro/README.md

 **Requirements to run.** To use this engine to play a game, you must possess a legally obtained copy of the original game (e.g. original physical media or an official digital download).

 **Purpose.** This project is intended for technical research, software preservation, and educational purposes only.
+It must not be used for commercial purposes.
+The developers assume no responsibility for any actions taken by users of this software.